valhuber/TDD/readme.md

 It's generally accepted that such domain-specific logic _must_ require domain-specific code.
 The problem is that this is:
 * **slow** (it's often nearly half the system)
 * **opaque** to business users
-* **painful to maintain** - it's no secret that developers hate maintenance, since it's less coding than the "archaeology" of first understanding existing code to understand where to insert the new logic
+* **painful to maintain** - it's no secret that developers hate maintenance, since it's less coding than _"archaeology":_ read the existing code to understand where to insert the new logic

 Ideally, our _logic specification is executable._